Athiela/cs30-major-project/proposal.md

 **Rock Paper Scissors**
 - Way to keep track of score

-**Escape Room**
-- Let objects for interaction be at different places in the room instead of just on the sides

 **Avoid The Falling Objects**
 - Score (win after achieving a certain score)
 - Health (lose when health is at zero)